VietAnh1508/vietanh1508.github.io/README.md

 ## Deployment

-The site is configured to deploy to GitHub Pages.
-To deploy:
+The site is configured to deploy to GitHub Pages automatically using GitHub Actions:

+1. The workflow is defined in `.github/workflows/deploy.yml`
+2. When you push changes to the `main` branch, the site will automatically build and deploy
+3. You can also manually trigger a deployment from the Actions tab in your GitHub repository

+For manual deployment:

-1. Build the site: `npm run build`
+1. Build the site: `npm run build` or `pnpm build`
 2. The built files will be in the `build` directory
-3. Deploy to GitHub Pages using GitHub Actions or manually
+3. Deploy these files to GitHub Pages

 ## Customization